ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 FrSky X Receivers
 -----------------

 FrSky X receivers are compatible with the FrSky Taranis and XJT transmitter modules.
-They support S.Bus RC signals and bidirectional S.Port telemetry.
-For more information about FrSky X receiver, refer to the :ref:`receiver section on the FrSky telemetry page <frsky_receivers>`.
+They support S.Bus and bidirectional S.Port telemetry.
+For more information about FrSky X receivers, refer to the :ref:`receiver section on the FrSky telemetry page <frsky_receivers>`.

 .. figure:: ../../../images/FrSky_x8r.jpg
     :scale: 20 %